configcat/docs/website/docs/targeting/targeting-rule/segment-condition.md

 After creating the segment, we can complete our task by adding a Targeting Rule containing a Segment Condition to `Enable Personalized Layout`, then referencing the `Beta Testers` segment in the condition and setting the comparator to `IS IN SEGMENT`.

-TODO: a screenshot of the segment as well

 On the Dashboard:
 ![Segment Condition example](/assets/targeting/targeting-rule/segment-condition/beta-testers.jpg)